-- In August 2017, the Stop Climate Chaos coalition put forward 18 recommendations (see Appendix below) in its submission to the Citizens' Assembly in order to move Ireland from its current position as the climate laggard of Europe and to ensure Ireland catches up with most of our EU partners and

-- On the 5th of November, following four days of presentations from international and national experts, the Citizens' Assembly voted to make 13 recommendations (see Appendix below) for state action on climate change.
+- In August 2017, the Stop Climate Chaos coalition put forward 18 recommendations (see Appendix below) in its submission to the Citizens' Assembly in order to move Ireland from its current position as the climate laggard of Europe and to ensure Ireland catches up with most of our EU partners and meets its EU commitments.
+And although Ireland is far from leadership and the State's record is poor, the recommendations also included actions through which the State could show true leadership.
+Many of these solutions are well-known and involve a range of policies across all sectors of the economy to immediately and substantively reduce damaging emissions. - On the 5th of November, following four days of presentations from international and national experts, the Citizens' Assembly voted to make 13 recommendations (see Appendix below) for state action on climate change.
 These common-sense, practical proposals address many of the same areas raised by the Stop Climate Chaos coalition.
 Most importantly, the recommendations clearly indicate that the Irish public is prepared to back immediate and strong action to tackle climate change.
 The Government has the political mandate to urgently implement new and effective policies and to ensure the weaknesses of the National Mitigation Plan are overcome.